UweGerdes/docker-expressjs-boilerplate/README.md

 ## Using the boilerplate

+This image is a base image for other projects.
+You only need the `modules/yourmodule`.

 You should add your project in the modules subdirectory with html/ejs/pug templates, less, js, server and tests.
 See the sample in modules/boilerplate.
+You can also add a `gulp` directory to add / replace gulp tasks.

 Other samples are in my projects docker-vcards, docker-rpi-nodejs-gpio (more to come).